Greece Digital Nomad Visa Guide (2024)

 As in every European state, there are private and public hospitals.

-If you want to use public hospitals, you need to get a social security card called AMKA, which is available if you pay for social security program called IKA.
+If you want to use public hospitals, you need to get a social security card called AMKA, which is available if you pay for a social security program called IKA.

-You can find more information about this on the website of the Social Security Organization of Greece
+You can find more information about this on the website of the Social Security Organization of Greece.

 Oftentimes, private hospitals are organized better and you do not have to wait to get treatment, but of course, it is up to you to choose.